dspinellis/simple-rolap/README.md

 for mining Git repositories in a
 [technical briefing](https://www.spinellis.gr/git-mine-briefing/)
 presented at the 2017 International Conference on Software Engineering.
+You can cite this work as follows.

+Georgios Gousios and Diomidis Spinellis.
+Mining software engineering data from GitHub.
+In *Proceedings of the 39th International Conference on Software Engineering Companion, ICSE-C '17*, pages 501–502, Piscataway, NJ, USA, May 2017.
+IEEE Press.
+Technical Briefing. [doi:10.1109/ICSE-C.2017.164](https://dx.doi.org/10.1109%2FICSE-C.2017.164)

 ## Installation
 The *simple-rolap* scripts are used by including the provided *Makefile*.